kafadar/laravel-intern/readme.md

 >```
 >Or you can set up database connections in `laravel-intern/app/config/database.php` file.

 To initialise the laravel-intern project just run `composer install` command in the root folder on your virtual_machine.
+Your web project is now accessible by the following address `internship.app:8000` or `127.0.0.1` (if the `hosts` was not changed).

 On you host access the `internship-app:8000`.
 If everything went fine you will see the following screen: